You Didn't Know GEO: AI Visibility Principles, Practices, and Trade-offs

 URL structure matters. /projects/pake tells the model what the page is about before it reads a single line. /page?id=47 tells it nothing.

-The easiest trap when doing this work is getting carried away with every GEO technique you come across and trying to add them all.
+The easiest trap when doing this work is getting carried away with every GEO technique you come across and trying to add them all, creating a mess and losing sight of what matters.

 <meta name="ai-content-url"> and <meta name="llms">: no spec, no adoption by any major AI system.